NovaK0/course_project_2/README.md

 ----> Classification Problem:
 I have performed classification problem on "Label" feature in order to predict to which class a particular malicious attack belongs to.
-I have SGD classifier and accuracy is 98%
+I have used SGD classifier and accuracy is 98%